 13

-Chinese Egg Fried Rice (Easy and Fast)
+15-Minute Chinese Egg Fried Rice

-Learn how to make delicious egg fried rice in just 15 minutes.
+Make delicious egg fried rice in just 15 minutes.
 This popular Chinese dish features stir-fried rice with scrambled eggs, green onions, garlic, and soy sauce.
 Fluffy and delicious!

 Korean sauna eggs are showing the nutty brown color on the egg whites and rich egg yolks.